bytefish/colormaps-opencv/README.md

 void applyColorMap(InputArray src, OutputArray dst, int colormap)
 ```

-So the following line reads an image and applies a Jet colormap on it:
+The following sample code reads the path to an image from command line, applies a Jet colormap on it and shows the result:

 ```cpp
 #include <opencv2/core/core.hpp>